ADGEfficiency/world-models-dev/blog-post/2019-12-25-world-models-draft.md

 It is common to make the distinction between the state $s$ and observation $x$.
 The state represents the true state of the environment, and has the Markov property.
 The observation is what the agent sees.
 The observation is less informative, and often not Markovian.

-Because the World Models agent uses the total episode reward as a learning signal, there is also no role for a discount rate $\gamma$.
+Because the World Models agent uses the total episode reward as a learning signal, there is no role for a discount rate $\gamma$.

+The data collected by an agent interacting with an environment is a sequence of transitions, with a transition

+$$ \text{transition} = (s, a, r, s') $$

 ## `car-racing-v0` as a Markov Decision Process

-In the `car-racing-v0` environment, the agents **observation** is raw image pixels (96, 96, 3) - this is cropped and resized to (64, 64, 3).
+In the `car-racing-v0` environment, the agents **observation** is raw image pixels $(96, 96, 3)$ - this is cropped and resized to $(64, 64, 3)$.

-Temporal structure
+The observation has both a spatial $(96, 96, 3)$ and temporal structure, given the sequential nature of sampling transitions from the environment.

 <center>
 	<img src="/assets/world-models/f1-final.png">